AlexanderKosik/kickstart_regex/content/meta.md

 print("Good RegEx!")
 ```

 *Using `re.match`: We use the `match` function in most of the validation exercises.
-Compared to the `search` function `match` tries to apply the pattern at the start of the string and this is exactly what we want in most cases.*
+Compared to the `search` function `match` tries to apply the pattern at the start of the string and this is exactly what we want in most cases.
+Search will go through the string character by character and tries to match starting from the current character.*

 Ok, that was cool!
 But the solution may look a little bit odd (there are a lot of dots in it, isn't it)?